sqldelight/sqldelight/docs/common/gradle.md

 Type: `ListProperty<String>`

-An collection of folders that the plugin will look in for your `.sq` and `.sqm` files.
+A collection of folders that the plugin will look in for your `.sq` and `.sqm` files.
 These folder paths are relative to your existing source set, so if you specify `listOf("db")` then the plugin will look into `src/main/db` or `src/commondMain/db`.